pymc-devs/pymc/docs/source/installation.md

 conda create -n pymc_env pymc python pip
 ```

-YOu can also use pip.
+You can also use pip.
 Activate the environment that you wish to install into, and install as follows:

 ```console
 conda activate pymc_env